Samuel87/Edimmu.tmTheme/README.md

 # Edimmu.tmTheme
-A Sublime Text 3 theme based on the Brogrammer theme
+A Sublime Text 3 color-scheme based on the Brogrammer theme

 ![Screenshot](Screenshot.png)